-With the NFL’s recent growth in popularity across Canada along with the imminent expansion of online sports betting in the country, the 2022 Super Bowl will no doubt be a main attraction for bettors across the Great White North.
-Below are the current 2022 Super Bowl odds you can find from three different online sportsbooks, with PROLINE+ being the only legal option (currently) for residents of Ontario.
+With the NFL’s recent growth in popularity across Canada along with the imminent expansion of online sports betting in the country, specifically Ontario, Super Bowl LVII will no doubt be a top attraction for bettors across the Great White North.
+Below are the current 2023 Super Bowl odds you can find from multiple online sportsbooks.

 Where Can I Bet On The Super Bowl Online in Ontario?